Fjallripa/Gomoku-AI/project/Project 02: computer player.md

      + When starting the `minmax_test` from the command line implement an extra argument "`-dev`" that enables developer tools for inspecting the algorithms inner workings and performance.
      + Build an input function, that
        - safely takes an input and returns a string, stripped of whitespace.
-       - requests to input one in a list of keywords (e.g. allowed commands).
-If one of the words were given (ignoring whitespace), it returns that word as a string.
-Otherwise it reiterates the request, offering assistance.
+       - If the input worked correctly, it returns a string.
+       - Otherwise it reiterates the request, offering assistance.
-     + Implement the following developer tools to navigate the the algorithm's search tree, following the algorithm's path:
+     + Implement a developer tool to navigate through the algorithm's search tree, via proposing moves and displaying scores for possible moves.
-       - "s"/"score" means 'Compute scores for the current board and move on from there'.
-       - "d"/"down" means 'Move one level down the tree, i.e. show the board with the first available move tried out and then ask again'.
+       - Pressing Enter means 'Continue'.
+         - At first, a list of scores of possible moves is displayed.
+         - After pressing enter the second time, the algorithm's choice is executed.
+       - Entering a coordinate means 'Explore what happens if one chooses this move'.
          - Highlight that this is only a potential move considered by the algorithm.
-         - Also show the tree level, counting upward from the current root (level 0), i.e. the last real move.
-       - "q"/"quit" means 'Stop this game and return to the menu'.
+         - Display the board with the hypothetical move.
+         - Do also provide the same dev options here.
+           - "Continue" displays the list of scores.
+After a second times it says which move the algorithm would have chosen together with its score and the board on which the hypothetical move was made.
+           - Entering a coordinate means exploring one move deeper into the search tree.
-   * check if the minmax-algorithm works correctly for non-TicTacToe-boards
+   * Check if the minmax-algorithm works correctly for non-TicTacToe-boards.
-   * check if some of the changes made need to be standardized/applied more broadly
+   * Check if some of the changes made need to be standardized/applied more broadly.

 2. Build the basic infrastructure around algorithms.
    * Update all the other tests to the new test design language, including the `test_template.cc`.